 “And that’s why it’s been such a fucking mess between the Bible and science, because science threatened the consistency of the whole universe.
 It threatened the rule about rules.
 God has just been answering science like a confounded parent stammering to come up with answers to our incessant childish questions and curiosity.”

-They were quiet.
+Everyone was quiet.
 I had nothing to do but keep ranting.

 “Why is the sky blue, daddy?
 Why does light scatter?
 Why does air do that?
 Retcon.”